-Top N.Korean official may visit US, reminiscent of 2000 trip
+Senior N.Korean official’s US visit reminiscent of 2000 trip

-SEOUL, South Korea (AP) — A top lieutenant for North Korean leader Kim Jong Un is reportedly about to travel to the United States to discuss a possible summit between Kim and U.S. President Donald Trump, a clear sign, if it happens, that preparations are in the final stage.
-But history shows that such trips don’t always lead to summits: The high hopes raised by a similar North Korean mission to Washington to set up a leaders’ summit 18 years ago ended up dashed.
+SEOUL, South Korea (AP) — A top lieutenant for North Korean leader Kim Jong Un is headed to the United States to discuss a summit between Kim and U.S. President Donald Trump, a sign that preparations are in the final stages.
+But history shows that such trips don’t always lead to summits: The high hopes raised by a similar North Korean mission to Washington to set up a summit 18 years ago ended up dashed.

+Trump confirmed in a tweet Tuesday that senior North Korean official Kim Yong Chol is traveling to New York as part of ongoing meetings between the two countries to arrange the summit.
+South Korean media earlier reported that Kim Yong Chol’s name was on the passenger list for a fight Wednesday from Beijing to New York.

 Kim Yong Chol, a vice chairman of the ruling Workers’ Party who was seen in the Beijing airport on Tuesday by The Associated Press, has been deeply involved in the diplomacy that followed Kim Jong Un’s sudden outreach to Washington and Seoul earlier this year.